08 April 2020

 Like ceramides, hyaluronic acid levels in our skin decrease as we age.
 This is why skin feels drier, thinner and fine lines start to appear as we age.
-Replacing hyaluronic acid in the skin with a treatment called Skinboosters is very popular in Singapore and Asia.
+Replacing hyaluronic acid in the skin with injectable moisturisers such as Profhilo and Skinboosters is very popular in Singapore and Asia.
 You can also easily find hyaluronic acid in skin care products.

 Embedded in a gel like substance (that includes hyaluronic acid) in the dermis are collagen fibres.
 As the main protein in the skin, collagen fibres provide a framework for strength and support to the dermis and epidermis.
 Without collagen, our skin will lose firmness and become thinner.
-Many anti-aging dermatological treatments such as Rejuran Healer and Fractional CO2 laser are also centeredaround replacing collagen in the skin.
+Many anti-aging dermatological treatments such as Rejuran Healer and Fractional CO2 lasers are also centered around replacing collagen in the skin.